liamlivingston/travel-tracking/README.md

 ## Usage

 1. Add or update boarding passes in JSON format.
-2. Run the reader/parser script (likely `reader.py`) to extract / parse information.
+2. Run the reader/parser script (`reader.py`) to extract / parse information.
-3. Use `app.py` (or other interface) to view the parsed boarding passes, possibly via a template in `templates/`.
+3. Use `app.py` to run a Flask web app to view the flight data
-4. Temporary staging / processing may use the `temp/` folder.
+4. Temporary staging / processing uses the `temp/` folder.

 ---